Truncated Variational Expectation Maximization: Applications of Theoretical Results

-\myvanish{ } The inner loop of Alg.\,1 repeatedly changes the states in $\KK$ and its if-clause warrants that $\FFHatHat(\KK,\Theta)$ is increased w.r.t.\,$\KK$.
+The inner loop of Alg.\,1 repeatedly changes the states in $\KK$ and its if-clause warrants that $\FFHatHat(\KK,\Theta)$ is increased w.r.t.\,$\KK$.
 The successive optimization of $\FFHatHat(\KK,\Theta)$ w.r.t.\,$\Theta$ can be accomplished using standard M-step update equations with expectation values estimated by (\ref{EqnSuffStatMain}).
 Together with setting $\KKold = \KKnew$ and $\ThetaOld = \ThetaNew$, one iteration thus realizes one partial TV-EM step.
 The outer loop of Alg.\,1 iterates over individual TV-EM steps such that Alg.\,1 provably monotonically increases the free energy $\FFHatHat(\KK,\Theta)$.
 As it is the case for the parameters $\Theta$ of the outer loop, we can terminate the inner loop (the TV-E-step) after one iteration (if the free energy increased) or once there are no or no significant changes of $\KK$ observed anymore, or at any intermediate step.

 Considering Alg.\,1, the computation and comparison of free energies may seem computationally demanding.
-However, thanks to the specific functional form of the simplified free energy (\ref{EqnTruncatedF}), it is sufficient to pair-wise compare the joint probabilities instead of the free energies.
+However, thanks to the specific functional form of the simplified free energy (\ref{EqnTruncatedF}), it is sufficient to pair-wise compare the joint probabilities instead having to compute the whole free energies.
 That is, for a given data point $\yVecN$ and any newly suggested state, it is sufficient to compare the joint probability of the new state with those of the variational states in $\KKn$:

 \ \\ {\bf Proposition 6}\\* Consider the application of TV-EM to a generative model given by the joint $p(\sVec,\yVec\,|\,\Theta)$ and let $\KKn$ be the set of variational states for a data point $\yVecN$.
 If we now replace a state $\sVecOld$ in $\KKn$ by a new state $\sVecNew$ so far not in $\KKn$ then the free energy $\FF(\KK,\Theta)$ of (\ref{EqnTruncatedF}) is increased if and only if